rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 If you've delegated your voting power to another node operator, you can reset this by setting the voting delegate to your own node's address.
 :::

-- During phase 1 of a proposal: Delegates may cast their vote on a proposal.
+- During phase 1 of a proposal: **Voters** and **Delegates** may cast their vote on a proposal.
-- During phase 2 of a proposal: Node operators who have delegated their vote get the opportunity to override their Delegate's vote, if they disagree.
+- During phase 2 of a proposal: **Node Operators** who have delegated their vote get the opportunity to overturn their Delegate's vote, if they disagree.

 If you are a node operator with delegated voting power, you must vote during voting phase 1 for the delegated voting power to count towards the proposal.
 Your vote in phase 1 will be worth your **local voting power + delegated voting power**.
 Your vote in phase 2 is worth your **local voting power** only.